 Performing an FTP Test

-Now that we've demystified the concept of FTP, let's get down to business.
+Now that we've demystified the concept of FTP, let's get practical.
 How can you determine your own FTP?
 Follow us on this thrilling adventure that will reveal your cycling skills like never before.

 Preparation and prerequisites

 Before you embark on an FTP test, it's essential to be well prepared.
-Here are some key elements to consider:
+Here are some key things to consider:

 - A bike in good condition, ideally the one you usually use.

-- A home trainer or a flat, uninterrupted course if you prefer to ride outdoors.
+- A home trainer or a flat, uninterrupted course if you prefer the outdoors.

 - A power meter or smart home trainer capable of measuring power.